 The Norwegian Museum of Science and Technology is full of pioneering, life-sustaining, and also miraculous discoveries and inventions.
 In a swift, highly varied and interactive manner it displays the extent to which the development of science, technology, industry and medicine are continually determining our lives.
 The "Mellotron", an electromechanical keyboard instrument which the Beatles used to recreate the sound of a flute for their classic hit "Strawberry Fields Forever", has an equal place here alongside an exciting journey into the microscopic worlds of the human body, and a steam engine dating back to 1852, whose rods were modelled on the Gothic lancet windows that were all the rage at the time.
-Typical Norwegian aspects in the exhibition include sections on the timber economy and on oil and gas extraction: oil in particular has provided the country with an immense amount of wealth since the 1970s.
+Typical Norwegian aspects in the exhibition include plastics in modern Norway and sections on the timber economy and on oil and gas extraction: oil in particular has provided the country with an immense amount of wealth since the 1970s.
 In the "Science Centre" visitors can explore the achievements of technical history in a playful manner, whether this be in the planetarium, in the sound studio, programming robots or in an experimental laboratory for regenerative energy.

 Are you acquainted with the Mona Lisa of biological science?
 Or do you know what a Chordanlodion is?
 No?
 Then why not visit the Norwegian Museum of Science and Technology, whose mission is to give visitors as clear an idea as possible of the dynamic interaction between technology and our everyday life?